aylamar/lamarbooru/docs/getting_started.md

 * `VITE_BASE_URL`: Base URL for webserver, should be `https://localhost:3000/` for development. `/` can be used as well.
 * `FILES_DIRECTORY`: Location on disk to store uploaded files.
 * `THUMBNAILS_DIRECTORY`: Location on disk to store generated thumbnails.
+* `DELETE_MISPLACED_FILES`: Should be `true` or `false`.
+If `true`, any files in the two above directories that are not in the database and are named with a valid UUID will be deleted during weekly maintenance.

 ### Example .env file